graphprotocol/0x-subgraph/README.md

 Events Not Included

 * Exchange.sol / MExchangeCore.sol (v2)
-    * event CancelUpTo - It would not be very useful and it will emit the Cancel events for all orders that get cancelled
+    * event CancelUpTo - Can just use normal cancel events
     * event AssetProxyRegistered - Just emitted once or two to register proxies
 * Exchange.sol (v1)
     * event LogError - No use in tracking this anymore, with solidity error messages added